oleveque/napari-rsar/README.md

 ## Issues

-If you encounter any problems, please [file an issue](https://github.com/oleveque/napari-rsar/issues) with a detailed description.
-Your feedback is valuable in improving the plugin.
+If you encounter any problems, please [file an issue](https://github.com/oleveque/rsar/issues) with a detailed description.
+Your feedback is valuable in improving the plugin and the API.